 You can build good credit.

 Building good credit in college will result in a high FICO credit score and have many positive effects on the student when they graduate.
 A good credit score can result in having better access to apartments, lower insurance rates, and help separate you from other job applicants since more employers are using this tool to check candidates.
 Other benefits to using a credit card include cashback bonuses and fraud protection.
 For example, the student is browsing online for cheap textbooks.
 They find an amazing deal but are not familiar with the company.
-They order and later realize it was a fraud.
+They order something and later realize it was a fraud.

 Credit cards are typically more equipped to return your money in instances of fraud than your local bank when you used your debit card.
 Many cards are also offering cashback bonuses so when you make purchases, you get a certain percentage of that money back.
 So you can use a debit card without the perks, or spend the same amount, but also get some money back!